+Psoriasis on your hands and nails can make daily activities or delicate tasks difficult to carry out.
 Hand and nail psoriasis can be difficult to cope with.
-The plaques are often more visible than those on the body or scalp, and hands are very important in interpersonal relationships like shaking hands in social and professional situations.
+The plaques are often more visible than those on the body or scalp, and using your hands is a very important part of interpersonal relationships, like shaking hands in social and professional situations.

-A flare-up of psoriasis on the palm of the hand is often accompanied by cracking, blisters and swelling.
+- A flare-up of psoriasis on the palm of the hand is often accompanied by cracking, blisters and swelling.

 - Holes in the nails – also called pitting – is the most common characteristic.

-Nails may become white and thick.
+- Nails may become white and thick.
 As a result of dryness, lines can also appear running across the nail.

 Treatment options and precautions

-Some ways to prevent psoriasis from flaring up and affecting the hands and nails include avoiding movements that cause repeated friction to the hands and keeping nails trimmed and as short as possible.
+Some ways to prevent psoriasis from flaring-up and affecting the hands and nails include avoiding movements that cause repeated friction to the hands and keeping nails trimmed and as short as possible.
 Long and loose nails can continue to be injured as they catch and rub against surfaces.